zashraf-io/DualTaskTemporalGaitAnalysis/README.md

 ### Right Panel — Results Tabs

-After the pipeline completes, results are displayed across five tabs:
+After the pipeline completes, results are displayed across five tabs.
+In the top right corner of the tab bar, there are two utilities:

+- **📂 Load Results** — Browse to an existing `out/sub_XX/` folder to view previously processed results instantly without re-running the pipeline.
+- **🔄 Rerun Analysis** — Select an existing output folder to re-run only the downstream analysis (event detection, parameters, outlier removal, DTC) using its cached TRC data.
+Useful for testing code or parameter changes without waiting for Sports2D.

 #### 📽 Annotated Video